AdvancedResearchComputing/examples/README.md

 where
 - `yourallocation` is the allocation associated with your research project or class
 - `software_system.sh` is the submission script (e.g., `openblas_tinkercliffs_rome.sh`)

+Most examples here were put together by former ARC Computational Scientist John Burkardt (see, e.g., https://people.sc.fsu.edu/~jburkardt/) and later updated to the Slurm scheduler and newer clusters.